t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include

 * (Cache and data placement) Using cache positioning and data placement strategies to minimize data retrieval delay {{Liu}}, energy consumption.
 Caches may be positioned in the access network infrastructure or may be on end devices using device-to-device communication
-* Maintaining data consistency, freshness and privacy in systems that are distributed, constrained and dynamic (e.g. due to end devices and computing nodes churn or mobility).
-For example, age of information {{Yates}}, a performance metric that captures the timeliness of information from a sender (e.g. an IoT device), can be exposed to networks to enable tradeoffs in this problem space
+* Maintaining consistency and privacy of stored/cached data in systems that are distributed, constrained and dynamic (e.g. due to end devices and computing nodes churn or mobility).
+For example, exploit a hierarchical storage organization {{Mortazavi}}.
+* Similarly, maintaining freshness of cached data in the distributed edge.
+For example using age of information {{Yates}}, a performance metric that captures the timeliness of information from a sender (e.g. an IoT device).

 ### Other Services